 Agriculture and wide-open skies define life in Dimmitt

-Dimmitt, the seat of Castro County, is surrounded by agriculture in the Texas Panhandle.
-It’s a remote city, home to around 4,100 residents, about 80 miles from the closest major metro, Lubbock.
-The flat loamy landscape is conducive to growing grains, cotton and soybeans; agribusiness drives the local economy.
-Summers are hot here, with average temperatures over 90 degrees, while chilly winters average lows below freezing.
+The city of Dimmitt is a remote community of 4,100 surrounded by agriculture in the Texas Panhandle, some 80 miles from the closest major metro.
+Agribusiness drives the local economy.
+The flat loamy landscape is conducive to growing grains, cotton and soybeans.
+Summers are hot here, with average temperatures over 90 degrees, while chilly winters dip below freezing.
 Mesquite trees line residential streets, and sidewalks border the main road.
 Beautiful red rock canyon views and hiking trails are within driving distance at state parks.

 Midcentury cottages and brick ranch homes line quiet streets

 Houses don’t come on the market often in Dimmitt.
 The median sale price of single-family properties is roughly $166,000, down about 2% from last year.
-Most houses are on less than an acre and can sell from under $100,000 to about $260,000.
-Those on an acre or more are very rare on the market and can cost more.
-Factors like a home’s square footage, age and condition can also impact pricing.
+Most houses sit on property smaller than an acre.
+Prices start just under $100,000 and can climb to about $260,000.
+Those on an acre or more are rare and can cost more.
+Factors like a home’s square footage, age and condition also impact pricing.
 Many streets feature midcentury cottages and brick ranch-style homes.
 Thunderstorms bring the risk of flash floods in the Texas Panhandle, but FEMA has not yet mapped special flood zones in Dimmitt.

 Gifted program and sports are available at Dimmitt High

 Dimmitt Independent School District receives a C-plus from Niche.
-Richardson Elementary and Dimmitt Middle have B grades.
+Richardson Elementary and Dimmitt Middle earn Bs.
 Dimmitt High, graded C-plus, offers a referral-based gifted and talented program as well as varsity sports, including baseball, softball, football, volleyball, soccer and cross country.

 Outdoor fun includes golf, fishing, hiking and nearby canyon views

 Dimmitt City Park has a playground and open green space near the heart of the city.
-A skate park is on the west side.
-Dimmitt Country Club has a public, 9-hole course.
-In August of 2025, the city broke ground on a new splash park for kids to cool off when it’s hot out.
-Sheffy Park is by Dimmitt City Lake, a popular fishing spot, with open space and a playground.
+The Dimmitt Skate Park is on the city's west side, and the Dimmitt Country Club is home to a public, 9-hole course.
+In August of 2025, the city broke ground on a new splash park for kids.
+Sheffy Park is by Dimmitt City Lake, a popular fishing spot.
 It’s currently closed due to a chemical spill.
 In the interim, anglers can hitch their boat and take a trip to Caprock Canyons State Park and Trailway, roughly 81 miles away.
 The outdoor destination features a 120-acre lake and 90 miles of trails for hiking, mountain biking and horseback riding.
 More red rock views and trails are about 60 miles away at Palo Duro Canyon State Park, home to the country’s second-largest canyon.

 Emergency care, groceries and coffee shops near Broadway